dwave_networkx.pegasus_sublattice_mappings#

 (t, y, x, u, k) -> ((t + t_offset)%3, y+y_offset, x+x_offset, u, k)

-when the source is a Pegasus graph; preserving the orientation and tile index of nodes.
-We use the notation of Chimera coordinates and Pegasus nice coordinates above, but the mapping produced will respect the labelings of the source and target graph.
-Note, the notation above for Pegasus->Pegasus mappings is only suggestive.
-See _pegasus_pegasus_sublattice_mapping for a precise formula.
+when the source is a Pegasus graph, thus preserving the orientation and tile index of nodes.
+The notation of Chimera coordinates and Pegasus nice coordinates is used, but the mapping produced respects the labelings of the source and target graph.
+Note, the notation above for Pegasus-to-Pegasus mappings is only suggestive; see _pegasus_pegasus_sublattice_mapping in the source code for a precise formula.

 Parameters:

-• offset_list (iterable (tuple), optional (default None)) – An iterable of offsets.
-This can be used to reconstruct a set of mappings, as the offset used to generate a single mapping is stored in the offset attribute of that mapping.
+• offset_list (iterable (tuple), optional (default None)) – An iterable of offsets that can be used to reconstruct a set of mappings since the offset used to generate a single mapping is stored in the offset attribute of that mapping.

 Yields:

-mapping (function) – A function from nodes of the source graph, to nodes of the target graph.
-The offset used to generate this mapping is stored in mapping.offset – these can be collected and passed into offset_list in a later session.
+mapping (function) – A function from the nodes of the source graph to the nodes of the target graph.
+The offset used to generate this mapping is stored in mapping.offset, which can be collected and passed into offset_list in a later session.